thegazelle-ad/gazelle-server/docs/dev-environment/setting-up-dev-environment.md

 npm run build
 ```

-Or in watch mode (for active development), which will continously rebuild in a few seconds every time you change any code (some people have been confused by the errors given by ESlint thinking it stopped their code from building, but it doesn't don't worry, those are only formatting errors that need to be fixed by the time you submit a pull request)
+Or in watch mode (for active development), which will continously rebuild in a few seconds every time you change any code.

 ```
 npm run build:watch